William Contreras Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Rangers have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

-- Heaney will try for his 10th victory when he makes the start for the Rangers, his 24th of the season.
-He is 9-6 with a 4.17 ERA and 119 strikeouts through 114 1/3 innings pitched.
+- Dunning tries for his 10th victory when he gets the start for the Rangers, his 19th of the season.
+He is 9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched.

-- The lefty last appeared on Sunday against the San Francisco Giants, when he went 1 1/3 innings, allowing one earned run while giving up three hits.
+- In his most recent time out on Sunday against the San Francisco Giants, the righty tossed seven innings, allowing one earned run while surrendering seven hits.

-- The 32-year-old has a 4.17 ERA and 9.4 strikeouts per nine innings across 23 games this season, while giving up a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.